a1rishav/ds_ml/eda/eda.md

     - mode is used in categorical data to get the most frequent one
     - 25th, 75th percentile, interquartile values are much better than standard deviation since standard deviation is affected by outliers
     - to know the spread, use 75th - 25th percentile
+    - practical use case : on a sachine's cricket score dataset, group sachin's score in ranges 1-10, 11-20, ..., sachin scored max bw 1 to 10
   - Segmented Univariate Analysis
     -  any categorical data can serve as the basis of segmentation, but you’ll need to use your best business judgement to choose the right data to analyse
     - Process